-Waffles are one of the best ways to use up your starter and add a little love into breakfast or brunch.
-I actually prefer it to the pancake recipe, but I know not everyone has a waffle iron.
+Waffles are one of the best ways to use up your excess starter and add a little love into breakfast or brunch.
+I actually prefer this sourdough waffle recipe to our Amish Friendship Bread sourdough pancake recipe, but I know not everyone has a waffle iron.

-The best part is you can save the leftovers and just pop them in the toaster the next day.
-We’ve even frozen them and waited for a lazy Sunday morning where we didn’t want to do anything other than kick up, grab a cup of coffee, and load up on a stack of waffles drizzled with maple syrup and fresh fruit.
+I’ve frozen leftover waffles and waited for a lazy Sunday morning where I didn’t want to do anything other than relax, grab a cup of coffee, and load up on a stack of waffles drizzled with maple syrup and fresh fruit.

 - Do not overmix the batter — a few lumps are okay.